For the period ended June 30, 2023, unaudited

 The Bank of Canada is the nation’s central bank.
 The Bank’s mandate under the Bank of Canada Act is to promote the economic and financial welfare of Canada.
 Its activities and operations are undertaken in support of this mandate and not with the objective of generating revenue or profit.
 The Bank is committed to keeping Canadians informed about its policies, activities and operations.

-Bank management is responsible for the preparation of this report, which was approved by the Audit and Finance Committee of the Board of Directors on August 24, 2022.
+Bank management is responsible for the preparation of the report, which was approved by the Audit and Finance Committee of the Board of Directors on August 23, 2023.

-This Quarterly Financial Report should be read in conjunction with the condensed interim financial statements included in this report and with the Bank’s Annual Report for the year ended December 31, 2021.
-Disclosures and information in the 2021 Annual Report apply to the current quarter unless otherwise updated in this quarterly report.
+This Quarterly Financial Report should be read in conjunction with the condensed interim financial statements for the Second quarter of 2023 included in this publication and with the Bank’s Annual Report for the year ended December 31, 2022.
+Disclosures and information in the Annual Report 2022 apply to the current quarter unless otherwise updated in this quarterly report.

 Supporting the economy and the financial system

-Since the beginning of the COVID‑19 pandemic, the Bank has acted in several ways to support the Canadian economy and financial system.
-When key financial markets became strained in March 2020, the Bank responded by introducing several programs to provide liquidity and maintain market functioning.
-As market functioning gradually recovered, some of these facilities and operations were either suspended, discontinued or scaled back.
-This included ending quantitative easing and moving into a reinvestment phase.
-On April 25, 2022, the Bank ended reinvestment entirely and began quantitative tightening.
+To fulfill its mandate, the Bank has access to several tools to support the Canadian economy and financial system.
+When key financial markets became strained in March 2020 due to the COVID‑19 pandemic, the Bank responded by introducing several programs to provide liquidity and maintain market functioning.
+As markets gradually improved, most facilities and operations were suspended, discontinued or scaled back, and the Bank shifted the use of its tools, primarily to quantitative easing.
+As the economy rebounded, the Bank ended quantitative easing in 2021 and moved into a reinvestment phase.
+In 2022, the Bank stopped reinvestment and began quantitative tightening, where maturing bond holdings are not replaced.
+This has continued through the second quarter of 2023.
 Refer to the Bank’s website for the relevant press releases and market notices and more information on these measures.

 Managing the balance sheet